 Because competition keeps increasing, but not actual purchasing power nor share of wallet, winning the customer in the least amount of time will be the new battlefield in eCommerce.
 Businesses are continuing to open at rate similar to consumer spending without regard to inflation.
 This means competition will always be fierce and as the biggest players in each market Amazon, Apple, Netflix, continue to eat the lion’s share of purchases, the remaining merchants will battle for fewer not more dollars.

 Why Customer Recovery Matters

-Across the AddShoppers network of 5,500 sites -- from B2B to B2C, from buying tickets to an amusement park, web hosting services, or t-shirts to save the world -- approximately 17% of high intent to buy customers can be recovered and returned to the original site for purchasing using our methodology.
+Across the AddShoppers network of 5,500 sites -- from B2B to B2C, from buying tickets to an amusement park, credit card companies, web hosting services, or t-shirts to save the world -- approximately 17% of high intent to buy customers can be recovered and returned to the original site for purchasing using our methodology.

 Clients have asked us before, “How do you know they weren’t planning on coming back and buying?”.

 The answer is, we don’t know for sure.
 AddShoppers simply has a core belief that time kills all deals, and we prefer not to hope customers return to purchase organically on their own.